Tablet Carts and Virtual Visit Carts - What they Mean for Healthcare

 This feature means that these carts will last longer than other telemedicine carts because there’s no software or equipment upgrading.
 If a hospital system decides to switch telehealth tablets or change software, there’s no need to purchase a new fleet of carts.
 Most tablet carts have the ability to house a number of different tablet makes and models, making them more of a long-term investment than other telehealth equipment that becomes outdated and obsolete after a few years.

 Quarantined physicians can still provide care

 In a global society, we are more connected today than ever before.
-But with this connectivity comes a greater risk for infection of communicable disease.
+But with this connectivity comes a greater risk of infection with communicable diseases.
 That means healthcare providers are at higher risk for a wider variety of infections than ever before.

 However, tablet carts allow infected—or potentially infected or quarantined—physicians to continue working to help manage a large caseload of patients.
 A quarantined physician can remotely provide care in multiple locations all from their home.
 While a virtual visitor cart isn’t the same as in-person care, a patient still gets to hear from their doctor, and that provides a personal touch while keeping the patient safe yet still cared for.

 Staffing shortages in rural health clinics and hospitals are common—much more common than in urban areas.
 And the chasm in these rates is on-trend to grow even wider in the next ten years.
 However, telehealth devices allow patients to receive the care they need even if a provider isn’t in the room—or in the same facility—where they’ll be receiving care.
 Providers can provide the level of care their patients need and deserve despite the barriers that many small rural healthcare centers face.
 Even if a practice or clinic cannot afford to keep providers on-site at all times, they can still have access to these providers and take advantage of their expertise